 As a community-driven project under the GNU General Public License (GPL), the public is empowered to make small and large changes to the code base, which leads to new features, responsive bug fixes, and better usability.
 Blender has no price tag, but you can invest, participate, and help to advance a powerful collaborative tool: Blender is your own 3D software.

 We want to build a free and open source complete 3D creation pipeline for artists and small teams.

 Read the mission statement about what Blender is by Foundation Chairman Ton Roosendaal.

 You are free to use Blender for any purpose, including commercially or for education.
 This freedom is being defined by Blender’s GNU General Public License (GPL).

-Blender is being actively developed by hundreds of volunteers from all around the world.
-These volunteers include artists, VFX experts, hobbyists, scientists, and many more.
+Blender is being actively developed by hundreds of people from all around the world.
+These include animators, artists, VFX experts, hobbyists, scientists, and much more.
 All of them are united by an interest to further a completely free and open source 3D creation pipeline.
 The Blender Foundation supports and facilitates these goals—and employs a small staff for that—but depends fully on the global online community.